sichangli/project2/README.txt

 1. PROJECT INTRODUCTION:
 This project is an implementation based on the algorithm proposed by Professor Kenneth A. Ross[1] to optimize database query.
 According to this algorithm, the optimial plan is generated with NO-Branching, Logic-AND and AND-Branching cases.
 The program is implemented with JAVA (in op.java) and could be called with the shell script stage2.sh after compiling is conducted by using Makefile.
 In this implementation, dynamic programming is applied by using two loops.
+A class named "Subset" is also defined in the file Subset.java to contain information for each subset.

 2. INSTALL AND RUNNING
 2.1 INSTALL